Sustainable Care: Designing Technologies That Support Children's Long-Term Engagement with Social Issues: Call for Participation

 \section{Call for Participation}

-We invite researchers, designers, and practitioners to join a full-day workshop on \textit{sustainable care}---supporting children's lasting engagement with social causes through technology design.
+We invite researchers, designers, and practitioners to join a half-day workshop on \textit{sustainable care}---supporting children's lasting engagement with social causes through technology design.
 We welcome position papers (2--4 pages, ACM SIGCHI format) addressing empirical findings on how children encounter social issues through technology; design cases of technologies that support or undermine sustained engagement; perspectives from games, education, mental health, or civic technology; and encore submissions of previously published work with a short statement on relevance to sustainable care.
 Submissions will be reviewed for relevance and diversity of disciplinary background.
 Submissions should not be anonymized, and at least one author of each accepted paper must attend the workshop, and all participants must register for the workshop.

-\begin{acks} JaeWon Kim would like to acknowledge the CERES Network, University of Washington Global Innovation Funds (GIF) and Student Technology Funds (STF), which provided support for this work.
+\begin{acks} JaeWon Kim would like to acknowledge the CERES Network, University of Washington Global Innovation Funds (GIF), and Student Technology Funds (STF), which provided support for this work.
+This work was also funded in part by the Paul G. Allen School of Computer Science \& Engineering Endowed Fund for Excellence and a gift from Google.
 Alexis Hiniker is a special government employee for the Federal Trade Commission.
 The content expressed in this manuscript does not reflect the views of the Commission or any of the Commissioners. \end{acks}